On the geometric properties of multi-operator two-phase elliptic measure: Free boundary interpretation of the blow-up domains

 \subsection{\texorpdfstring{$\eps$-monotonicity implies Lipschitz boundary}{epsilon-monotonicity implies Lipschitz boundary}}

-Armed with Lemma \ref{l:eps-mon}, we are now in a position to follow the arguments of \cite{Caff2-flat-implies-Lip, Wang-nonlinear-flat-implies-Lip,AM} to obtain (in Lemma \ref{t:Lip}) local Lipschitz regularity of our free boundary, which will in turn imply (in Theorem \ref{t:Lip-implies-C1alpha}) local $C^{1,\alpha}$ regularity, see \cite{Caff1-Lip-implies-reg, Feldman}.
+Armed with Lemma \ref{l:eps-mon}, we are now in a position to follow the arguments of \cite{Caff2-flat-implies-Lip, Wang-nonlinear-flat-implies-Lip,AM} (see also \cite{Ferrari-Salsa}) to obtain (in Lemma \ref{t:Lip}) local Lipschitz regularity of our free boundary, which will in turn imply (in Theorem \ref{t:Lip-implies-C1alpha}) local $C^{1,\alpha}$ regularity, see \cite{Caff1-Lip-implies-reg, Feldman,Cerutti-Ferrari-Salsa}.
 This will then allow us to obtain a global Liouville-type result (see Corollary \ref{c:flat-fb}).
 The reader may observe that although the results in \cite{Caff2-flat-implies-Lip} are stated for a rather specific two-phase free boundary problem where the operator on each side is the Laplacian, with a transmission condition across the boundary, the results hold for more general free-boundary problems, in particular the one of the setting herein, provided that \begin{itemize} \item[(i)] One is considering viscosity solutions to a two-phase free-boundary problem with a transmission condition at the boundary that satisfies a suitable monotonicity and regularity condition; see e.g. \cite[Theorem 1]{Caff2-flat-implies-Lip}. \item[(ii)] The operator for the interior constraint in the free-boundary problem satisfies a suitable comparison principle, including at the boundary (boundary Harnack).
 Note that one does not require the operator to be linear in general, see e.g. \cite{Wang-nonlinear-flat-implies-Lip}. \item[(iii)] The solution to our free boundary problem is $\eps$-monotone in some initial cone of directions. \end{itemize} We refer the reader to \cite[Chapters 4 \& 5]{CaffSalsa} for a good presentation of the ideas in such arguments.

-\begin{remark} Although the more recent and flexible methods of De Silva \cite{DeSilva} are now commonly used in place of Caffarelli's original techniques to establish local $C^{1,\alpha}$ regularity for sufficiently flat free boundaries, it seems that the methods of Caffarelli are more well-suited to the kind of global rigidity statement we are seeking herein, due to the fact that the argument passses through an intermediate Lipschitz bound. \end{remark}
+\begin{remark} Although the more recent and flexible methods of De Silva \cite{DeSilva} (see also \cite{DFS-2phase}) are now commonly used in place of Caffarelli's original techniques to establish local $C^{1,\alpha}$ regularity for sufficiently flat free boundaries, it seems that, {aside from the fact that we do not have the stronger form of non-degeneracy required to implement De Silva's approach (see (H2) in \cite{DFS-2phase}}, the methods of Caffarelli are more well-suited to the kind of global rigidity (exact flatness) statement we are seeking herein, due to the fact that the argument passes through an intermediate Lipschitz bound. \end{remark}

 The main result of this section is the following, which is the conclusion of \cite[Proposition 6.11, Theorem 6.12]{AM} (see also \cite[Lemma 5.7]{CaffSalsa}).